-Council makes every effort to contact ratepayers at their correct address but it is the ratepayers' responsibility to properly advise Council of their contact details using the form available from the Council website or from the Council offices..
+Council makes every effort to contact ratepayers at their correct address but it is the ratepayers' responsibility to properly advise Council of their contact details using the form available from the Council website or from the Council offices.
 The Local Government Act 1989 Section 230 and 231 requires both the vendor and buyer of property, or their agents (e.g. solicitors and or conveyancers), to notify Council by way of notice of disposition or acquisition of an interest in land.

 In the event that an account becomes overdue, Council will issue an overdue reminder notice which will include accrued penalty interest.
-In the event that the account remains unpaid, Council may take legal action without further notice to recover the overdue amount.
-All fees and court costs incurred will be recoverable from the ratepayer.
+In the event that the account remains unpaid, and no payment plan is able to be arranged, or one arranged is not fully complied with, Council may take legal action after the periods specified in the Local Government Act 1989 or any ministerial guidelines in force, to recover the overdue amount.
+All eligible fees and court costs incurred as part of legal action will be recoverable from the ratepayer.

-If an amount payable by way of rates in respect to land has been in arrears for three years or more, Council may take action to sell the property in accordance with the Local Government Act 1989 Section 181.
+If an amount payable by way of rates in respect to land has been in arrears for three years or more, Council may take action to sell the property in accordance with the section 181 of the Local Government Act 1989.

-Fire Services Property Levy
+Fire Services Property Levy/Emergency Services Volunteer Fund

-In 2016 the Victorian State Government passed legislation requiring the Fire Services Property Levy to be collected by Councils from ratepayers.
+In 2012 the Victorian State Government passed legislation requiring the Fire Services Property Levy to be collected by Councils from ratepayers, from 1 July 2013.
 Previously this was collected through building and property insurance premiums.

-The Fire Services Property Levy helps fund the services provided by the Metropolitan Fire Brigade (MFB) and Country Fire Authority (CFA), and all levies collected by Council are passed through to the State Revenue Office.
+The Fire Services Property Levy helped fund the services provided by the Metropolitan Fire Brigade (MFB) and Country Fire Authority (CFA), and all levies collected by Council are passed through to the State Revenue Office.